-This website summarizes the first attempt to created an initial version of a reference ionosphere—one we call the Mars Initial Reference Ionosphere (MIRI Mark-1).
-It is a semi-empirical model that links the photo-chemical-equilibrium equation to observations of maximum electron density (Nmax) obtained from the Mars Advanced Radar for Subsurface and Ionospheric Sounding (MARSIS) onboard the MEX spacecraft.
-Over 100,000 values of peak electron density from the years 2005-2019 were used to create parameterizations for a semi-empirical MIRI Mark-1.
-A full description of the approach taken is available .
-The model gives a single output parameter: the maximum electron density (Nmax) of the martian ionosphere versus solar zenith angle (SZA).
+The Mars Initial Reference Ionosphere (MIRI-2018) is a semi-empirical model that links the photo-chemical-equilibrium equation to observations of maximum electron density (Nmax) obtained from the Mars Advanced Radar for Subsurface and Ionospheric Sounding (MARSIS) onboard the Mars Express (MEX) spacecraft.
+Over 200,000 values of peak electron density from the years 2005-2015 were used to create parameterizations for a semi-empirical MIRI-2018.
+The model gives a primary output parameter: the maximum electron density (Nmax) of the Martian ionosphere versus solar zenith angle (SZA).

 To obtain a run of MIRI, the user selects a date from an interactive calendar.
-If a specific solar zenith angle (SZA) is desired, the user inputs that value.
-If not, MIRI uses its archive of Mars' distances from the Sun and solar radio fluxes (F10.7) spanning the years 1965-2019 to compute Nmax vs. SZAs (between 0o and 90o) at Mars for that date.
+If a specific solar zenith angle (SZA) is desired, the user can input that value.
+MIRI uses its archive of Mars' distances from the Sun and solar radio fluxes (F10.7) spanning the years 1964-2019 to compute Nmax vs. SZAs (between 0o and 90o and a single value for SZA ≥ 90o) at Mars for that date.
 Uncertainty levels are given for the model values based on the variability patterns in the data used in its formulation.
-A graphical output shows the date requested, the distance of Mars from the Sun, its orbital longitude, the solar radio flux measured at 1 AU that is applied at Mars (together with its contextual 3-month mean).
-The assumption is made that solar rotation effects determine the date to use for F10.7 measured at Earth to be applied at Mars' orbital longitude.
-The model can be used for dates in the past (back to 1965) and well as for the future (to 2019).
+A graphical output shows the date requested, the distance of Mars from the Sun, its orbital longitude, the "rotated Sun date", and solar radio flux measured at 1 AU that is applied at Mars (together with its contextual 3-month mean).
+The model can be used for dates in the past (back to 1964) and well as for the future (to 2019).
 Forecasts involve use of predicted solar flux conditions.
-A table of Nmax vs. SZA is also provided.
+Tabulated values are provided.

 Give it a try!
 We welcome comments and suggestions.